ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 ### Redress of Grievances and Appeal

 Due to the nature of running an online community, we cannot guarantee the right of appeal on decisions made by the moderation team.
-That said, we believe that community moderation is a two-way street, and questions about offending content or behavior will be addressed by us directly, and by the same extent, discussions about the level of disciplinary actions committed by the moderation team.
-We would rather you come to us first, than ask for forgiveness later.
+Except in a few circumstances like permabans for illegal content, all punishments with a discipline period longer than three days, will be granted the option of appeal.
+Appeals are heard by the entire Moderation team, and are decided as such.
+Due to the nature of appeals, the process is intentionally not made public, but the decisions of appeals are.

 ## Updates to this policy